hippware/dawdle/README.md

 Dawdle uses two queues: one for normal messages and one for delayed events.
 The message queue *must* be a FIFO Queue and the delay queue *must* be a Standard Queue.
-They can be configured with default values, __except__ that `Receive Message Wait Time` should be set to 20 seconds.
+They can be configured with default values, __except__ that `Receive Message Wait Time` should be set to 20 seconds to enable long polling.

 The queues can be created using the `aws` CLI or from the AWS Control Panel.